-- > Statement No. 87, Leases - > Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period - > Statement No. 91, Conduit Debt Obligations - > Statement No. 92, Omnibus 2020 - > Statement No. 93, Replacement of Interbank Offered Rates - > Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements
+- > Statement No. 87, Leases - > Statement No. 91, Conduit Debt Obligations - > Statement No. 92, Omnibus 2020 - > Statement No. 93, Replacement of Interbank Offered Rates - > Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements

 The statements listed above through Statement No. 93 had their required effective dates postponed by one year with the issuance of Statement No. 95, Postponement of Effective Dates of Certain Authoritative Guidance, with the exception of Statement No. 87 which was postponed by one and a half years.